The rise of mobile health

 Hospitals and physician practices may find that is takes time and resources to leverage these new technologies and train staff to use them, but those organizations that adopt mHealth tools will help cut expenses by providing preventive care and eliminating unnecessary office visits.

-In this issue, we’ll explore three examples of mHealth that hospitals and practices can start using today:
+Three examples of mHealth that hospitals and practices can start using today:

 - Gamification programs that motivate and reward people for positive behavior;